 Okay maybe they can cure tiredness, for the time being.
 We can give it that.
 However, some energy drinks claims to help cure Alzheimer’s Disease, Parkinson’s Disease, Huntington’s Disease and other forms of dementia.
 It also claims to reserve mental retardation.
 These are extremely large claims for an energy drink company to use.
 After watching videos from the CEO of the company, it almost looks like he is mocking these diseases by sharing this information.
 It’s quite disturbing actually.

 Nutrients that are missing

-Another important piece is what is missing in the Bang energy drink.
-Bang claims to have significant amounts of BCAAs and CoQ10 in their drink.
-However, testing has confirmed that Bang has significantly lower counts, causing little to no impact on the body.
+Another important piece is what is missing in energy drinks.
+Some claim to have significant amounts of BCAAs and CoQ10 in their drink.
+However, testing has confirmed that they has significantly lower counts, causing little to no impact on the body.
 If you are unsure what CoQ10 is, it is a nutrient that occurs naturally in the body, and it acts as an antioxidant, protecting cells from damage and plays a big role in metabolism.
-So this is something that a mom would actually want to be in there drink, however, Bang has little to none of.
+So this is something that a mom would actually want to be in there drink, however, they have little to none of.

 Getting in shape and trying to be healthy are important parts of your life.
 Another important part would be knowing exactly what you are eating and drinking and if they are healthy for you.
 Not everything you are going to eat, or drink will be what is best for your body.
 But it’s important that you make that choice for yourself, and not companies who are labeling their products incorrectly.
 Stay informed and take back those decisions so you can make them yourselves.